-With plans from the Canadian government to introduce over a million immigrants into their workforce, these positions are ideal for you to apply for because they aren’t being filled by locals.
-As an unskilled/semi-skilled worker, one of the best options is to apply for a stream under the Provincial Nominee Program because Express Entry works with the Federal Skilled Worker Program, Federal Trades Program and the Canadian Experience Class which all require some form of a qualification.
+With plans from the Canadian government to welcome over a million immigrants into their workforce (read more about Canada's new immigration targets for 2021 and beyond here), these positions are ideal for you to apply for because they aren’t being filled by locals.
+As an unskilled/semi-skilled worker, one of the best options is to apply for a stream under the Provincial Nominee Program (PNP) because Express Entry works with the Federal Skilled Worker Program (FSWP), the Federal Skilled Trades Program (FSTP), and the Canadian Experience Class (CEC) which all require some form of a qualification.

 What is the Provincial Nominee Program?